Last Updated on December 1, 2023 by Louisa

 The story also teaches children about being grateful and appreciative of nature and the things that often go unnoticed, such as rain.

-If your toddler loves songbooks and picture books, then Tim Hopgood’s Singing in the Rain book will be sure to make them want to start playing in the rain!
+If your toddler loves songbooks and picture books, then Tim Hopgood’s Singing in the Rain book will make them want to start playing in the rain!

 8. Come On, Rain – Karen Hesse

-Come On, Rain is a thought-provoking book about rain for toddlers, as it shows them how in some cultures, rain is not something that comes often, and when it does, it’s a gift.
+Come On, Rain is a thought-provoking book about rain for toddlers, as it shows them how rain is not something that comes often in some cultures, and when it does, it’s a gift.

 The illustrator’s careful hand has made this story come alive.
-The illustrations show lots of emotion – you can feel the warmth of the heat and the coldness of the heavy clouds.
+The illustrations show lots of emotion – you can feel the heat’s warmth and the heavy clouds’ coldness.

-The words are poetic and tuneful, which will be sure to capture your toddler’s attention.
+The words are poetic and tuneful, which will surely capture your toddler’s attention.
 I also love how it presents the joy of mothers and daughters.
 This is a book that even parents will enjoy reading to their toddlers.

 9. The Rain Stomper – Boswell Addie